 SMART Goal Setting for Pole

-The time of unsuccessful New Year’s resolutions is here.
-The average New Year’s resolution bombs within the first two weeks.
-There is actually a day called Quitter’s Day, which is on January 12th.
-This is the day where, on average, people start to falter on their resolutions.
-Studies suggest that 80 to 90 percent of New Year’s resolutions fail, and in the world of pole, that statistic is no different.
-February is the wasteland of broken pole resolutions.
+I'd love to say that new years resolutions are always successful and that it's easy to achieve your goals every January.
+Unfortunately that would be lying, the average New Year’s resolution flops within the first two weeks.
+There is an honest-to-God day called Quitter’s Day, which is on January 12th, where people start to falter on their resolutions.
+Studies suggest that 80 to 90 percent of New Year’s resolutions fail, and in the world of pole, this makes February the wasteland of broken pole resolutions.
 Are there better ways to make pole goals happen?
+Is there a way to avoid the February slump?
 The answer is yes.